sundowndev/phoneinfoga/docs/install.md

 - Choose your OS and architecture
 - Download the archive, extract the binary then run it in a terminal

-You can also do it from a terminal:
+You can also do it from the terminal:

 ```shell
 LATEST_VERSION=$(curl -s https://api.github.com/repos/sundowndev/phoneinfoga/releases/latest | grep tag_name | cut -d '"' -f 4)